 11. Share a Mistake

-There are two people who make mistakes, those who make mistakes and liars.
-There has been a time when we have gotten things wrong.
+There are two people that make mistakes, those who make mistakes and liars.
+There has been a time where we have gotten things wrong.
 What separates the best people from the average person is their ability to learn from those mistakes and talk about them.
 If you can’t accept blame you can’t acknowledge you’ve gotten it wrong.
 Sharing a post where you’ve learned from a mistake humbles you, and will make you look approachable.

 12. Answer a frequently asked question